fersonull/LMS-Auto-Attendance-Script/READFIRST.md

+Reminders:
-Be sure to install all the necessary libraries to avoid errors.
+- Make sure to install all necessary libraries to avoid errors.
+- Make sure you have WebDriver installed.

+Library used:

+selenium:
+- pip install selenium
+schedule:
+- pip install schedule